Skip to content

 --no-skillsSkip installing Ritual agent skills (no prompt)

-This interactive command creates the scaffolding files needed to publish a Ritual-built deck and collection site.
-It first prompts you to choose a CI system, then a deployment strategy, and generates the appropriate files.
+This command creates the scaffolding files needed to publish a Ritual-built deck and collection site.
+It prompts you to choose a CI system, then a deployment strategy, then the default price currency (usd, eur, or tix — defaulting to USD, stored as the root-level defaultCurrency key), and generates the appropriate files.

 ?
 Which CI system are you using?